BCDevOps/devops-platform-workshops/101-lab/content/03_deployment.md

 ![](./images/03_deploy_image_04.png)

-- Click on the pod within the deployment config and navigate to the pods `Events` tab for more detail
+- Click on the pod within the deployment and navigate to the pods `Events` tab for more detail

 ![](./images/03_deploy_image_05.png)